debezium/debezium/CONTRIBUTE.md

 The project currently builds its jobs in two environments:

-- Travis CI for pull requests: https://travis-ci.org/debezium/debezium/builds
+- GitHub Actions for pull requests: https://github.com/debezium/debezium/actions
   - Tests run only against the current version of each supported database
 - Jenkins CI for tests matrix, deployment, release, etc - http://ci.hibernate.org/view/Debezium/
   - Test run against all database versions supported by the individual connectors